 - This Green Chili Recipe in unbelievably complex and will make you feel like a master chef.

 - Crockpot White Chicken Chili is an ultimately easy, dump-and-go slow cooker meal.
+Or, my stove top version: White Chicken Chili.

 - Classic Healthy Turkey Chili is a positively perfect, everyday chili that never fails to hit the spot.